dabitdev/ToothpickWorkshop/README.md

 `testChildScope()` proves that child scope implementation overrides the bindings of the parent.

 ## Other Notes
-To override a binding there are two different aprouches
+To override a binding there are two different approuches
-- Use the same scope and a new module  with `#installTestModule(...)` that redefines a new existing binding.
+- :white_check_mark: Use the same scope and a new module  with `#installTestModule(...)` that redefines a new existing binding.
-- Open a child scope on the top of the parent that redefines a new existing binding.
+- :white_check_mark: Open a child scope on the top of the parent that redefines a new existing binding.
-- WHAT DOES NOT WORK: installing a module in the existing scope that redefines a previous binding.
+- :no_entry_sign: WHAT DOES NOT WORK: installing a module in the existing scope that redefines a previous binding.
 This will not be override anything.